Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-with-Terraform.md

 ## Example of deploying with Custom Policy Assignments

 It is possible to tailor the Policy Definitions that are deployed and assigned by developing custom archetypes.
-This example demonstrates a situation where only Service Health is deployed:
+This example demonstrates a situation where only Service Health is deployed, but can be applied to other policy assignments as well:

 - Deploy using a custom management group hierarchy defined by architecture definition file in the local library.
 - Use a custom root archetype to ensure that the Service Health policy definitions and assignments are deployed.